 For a long time I thought that Strada café, located in both the Marais and the Latin Quarter, was a part of the Anglo-saxon invasion into old French cultures.
 My prejudice was due to the often international staff and presence of laptops during weekdays – poorly appreciated by the French: cafés are to eat and enjoy company, not to work!
 Actually, the owner is French and she just enjoys employing foreign staff, a healthy sign of an open mindset.

 More importantly, the coffee at Strada Café is good.
 For those who appreciate variety, there are many options: soy milk, filter coffee and different sorts of coffee beans.
-Old-fashioned as I am, I usually go for a good old-fashioned noisette, stronger and more modernly presented than in a Parisian bistro.
+I usually go for a good old-fashioned noisette, stronger and more modernly presented than in a Parisian bistro.

-Another plus of their café in the Latin Quarter (which is where I go) is that it has a little terrace, located in a tiny dead-end street, making it possible to actually work outside!
+Another plus of their café in the Latin Quarter is that it has a little terrace, located in a tiny dead-end street, making it possible to actually work outside!